bhoogter/VB6TocSharp/README.md

 - An albeit slow, but useful VB6 code linter.
 Root out as much tech debt before even beginning the process.
 - VB6 form to YAML

+## Contact

+- If you do have any questions, concerns, or simply would like some quick pointers, feel free to open an Issue.
+I can't guarantee much, but I do try!